The Garden for Life Forum Mission statement

 The Garden for Life Forum exists as the place for organisations to come together from across Scotland to work together to promote and facilitate wildlife friendly garden techniques across Scotland.
 The Forum was established in 1997 by Scottish Natural Heritage, which continued to support the work of the Forum for over 18 years.

 The Forum is member led and in 2015 had 36 members.
 It is chaired by Plantlife Scotland and secretariat support is provided by Keep Scotland Beautiful.
-Funding is sought every year to enable the forum to deliver specific activities, a key activity being the Living Garden area at Gardening Scotland Show every year, which is built around a show garden and a series of member led workshops.
+Funding is sought every year to enable the forum to deliver specific activities, a key activity being the Garden for Life area (previously called the Living Garden) at Gardening Scotland Show every year, which is built around a show garden and a series of member led workshops.

 The Forum promotes its work at Gardening Scotland, through its web pages with help from Keep Scotland Beautiful, through social media, and through member promotion at events they attend.